Zebrafish (Danio rerio)

 African clawed frogs (Xenopus laevis)

-A similar resource (free to download below) was published in 2005 relating to the housing and care of the African clawed frog, Xenopus laevis.
+A similar resource (free to download) was published in 2005 relating to the housing and care of the African clawed frog, Xenopus laevis.

 Guidance on the housing and care of the African clawed frog Xenopus laevis (2005) (PDF 564KB)